boriskaus/MagmaThermoKinematics.jl/README.md

 We are working on a more general magmatic systems software as part of the [MAGMA](https://magma.uni-mainz.de) project funded by the European Research Council.
 That will not only include thermal diffusion solvers and kinematically emplaced dikes (as done here), but also mechanical multiphysics solvers (to compute stress and deformation rate in the system, for example).
 For that we follow a modular and reusable software approach, where various software componentys are are defined in external package and re-usable packages, will which ultimately make it easier to write new software and apply that to natural cases.
 An example is the [GeoParams.jl](https://github.com/JuliaGeodynamics/GeoParams.jl) package where material properties (e.g., density, heat capacity, thermal conductivity) are defined, that can be used by other packages (such as MagmaThermoKinematics.jl).
 The advantage is that such material properties only have to be defined once, and can subsequently be used in a whole range of software packages.
 If you are interested in this, have a look at [https://github.com/JuliaGeodynamics/](https://github.com/JuliaGeodynamics/).

 MagmaThermoKinematics is currently being used as an example case to test this software infrastructure.
 As a result, the functionality and the internals of the code is expected to change on a regular basis.

 ## Related work
 Thermal-kinematic codes such as the ones presented here have been around for some time with various degrees of sophistication (e.g., [1],[2],[3],[4],[5]).
 A recent effort in Julia, similar to what we do here, is described in [6].

 Yet, as far as we are aware, the source code of these other packages is currently not openly available (at least not in a non-binary format), which makes it often non-straightforward to understand what is actually done inside the codes.
+No existing code works in 3D or can take advantage of GPUs.

 [1] Dufek, J., & Bergantz, G. W. (2005).
 Lower crustal magma genesis and preservation: A stochastic framework for the evaluation of basalt–crust interaction. *Journal of Petrology*, 46(11), 2167–2195. [https://doi.org/10.1093/petrology/egi049](https://doi.org/10.1093/petrology/egi049)